 Gracie LaGarde (BS Genetics 2024)

-Regarding the diversity of humans and equitable education and training:
+Regarding the diversity of needs towards equitable education and training:

-Having been the graduate coordinator for the Department of Genetics for 5 years and on the grad program committees in both Genetics and Ecology for most of my time at UGA, I know these and related issues of just being human can lead to conflict or confusion.
+Having been the graduate coordinator for the Department of Genetics for 5 years and on the grad program committees in both Genetics and Ecology for most of my time at UGA (and as of 2025 the Director of Graduate Studies in Ecology), I know these and related issues of just being human can lead to conflict or confusion.
 My job has always been to learn about what is happening when it is appropriate and put our real lives in front of the career or scientific goals.
 We will all get to where we need to be as scientists on different paths, at different rates.